AndresMWeber/WebDefinitions/Web_Concepts_And_Acronyms.md

 **BFC** (Block Formatting Context) - A block formatting context is a part of a visual CSS rendering of a Web page.
 It is the region in which the layout of block boxes occurs and in which floats interact with each other.
 Floats, absolutely positioned elements, inline-blocks, table-cells, table-captions, and elements with overflow other than visible (except when that value has been propagated to the viewport) establish new block formatting contexts.

+**[OpenAPI Spec](https://swagger.io/specification/)** - The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
+When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.

 **Resetting CSS** - Resetting is meant to strip all default browser styling on elements.
 For e.g. margins, paddings, font-sizes of all elements are reset to be the same.
 You will have to redeclare styling for common typographic elements.

 **Normalizing CSS** - Normalizing preserves useful default styles rather than “unstyling” everything.
 It also corrects bugs for common browser dependencies.